ember-learn/ember-blog/source/2020-01-10-the-ember-times-issue-130.md

 ## [The Ember Atlas 🗺](http://emberatlas.com)

+We alluded to the [Ember Atlas Octane Upgrade Guide](https://www.notion.so/Ember-Octane-b8ad64b7adf74218942fc69ead7b6892) earlier.
+This section includes information to help Ember developers upgrade from Classic apps/addons to Octane ones. 🚀

+So what <span style="font-style: italic;">is</span> Ember Atlas?

-The Ember Atlas is an unofficial resource for Ember curated by various people in the Ember Community.
+Ember Atlas is an unofficial resource for Ember curated by various people in the Ember Community.
 It includes best practices, upgrade guides and more!
-The Ember Atlas is built to be a Wiki for Ember for various content that isn't in the guides yet or won't ever make it in.
+The Ember Atlas is built to be a curated wiki for Ember for various content that isn't in the guides yet, or won't ever make it in.

-To get started it is recommended to read the [Introduction](https://www.notion.so/Introduction-d11ec02706d74eab960b3e2b11494bc7) which explains what The Ember Atlas is.

-Of particular interest today is the [Ember Octane Upgrade Guide](https://www.notion.so/Ember-Octane-b8ad64b7adf74218942fc69ead7b6892).
-This section includes information to help Ember developers upgrade from Classic apps/addons to Octane ones.

-Some notable parts of the upgrade guide:

-- ....
-Need to finish
+Bookmark [emberatlas.com](http://emberatlas.com) for easy reference and check out the [Ember Atlas Introduction](https://www.notion.so/Introduction-d11ec02706d74eab960b3e2b11494bc7) to get started.

 ---